beric7/crack_segmentation/U-Net/README.md

 # U-Net for crack dectection
 This is network is implemented by **pytorch**.
 To start, install python packages in `requirement.txt`.
-There is sample ARC output file under `/sample_arc_result/` folder.
+There is a couple of sample pretrained models and ARC output files under `/sample_arc_result/` folder.

 ## train.py
 You need manually specify directories: **dir_img**, **dir_mask** and **dir_checkpoint** in `train.py`.